canonical/pgbouncer-k8s-operator/CONTRIBUTING.md

 ### Testing

+Individual functionality can be integration tested using the tox runners available in tox.ini.

 ```shell
 tox -e fmt           # update your code according to linting rules
 tox -e lint          # code style